nomadicGopher/Story_Point_Calculator/README.md

 ## How to use

+TODO: Access {URL} hosted via GitHub Pages.

+  or

+1. Download the StoryPointCalculator.html file or clone is repo.
-1. Double click the .html file so that it opens in a web browser.
+2. Double click the StoryPointCalculator.html file so that it opens in a web browser.
-2. For a given set of work, predict a level of complexity as well as time to spend completing.
+3. For a given set of work, predict a level of complexity as well as time to spend completing.
 Everyone's interpretation of these measurements vary, so through consistent usage, an individual, or team's estimation patterns should emerge.